 Anthony Womack was arrested when he was indicted, with several other individuals, for conspiracy to possess with intent to distribute and distribution of cocaine in excess of five kilograms, in violation of 21 U.S.C. §§ 841 and 846.
-At his trial, the jury heard testimony from several witnesses about Womack's role in a cocainedistribution operation led by Carl Parker and Roosevelt Turner in the St. Louis metropolitan area; Turner supplied Womack with cocaine, which Womack then sold to others.
-The jury also heard from witnesses regarding their cocaine purchases from Womack and their knowledge of Womack's other drug deals.
+At his trial, the jury heard testimony from several witnesses about Womack’s role in a cocaine-distribution operation led by Carl Parker and Roosevelt Turner in the St. Louis metropolitan area; Turner supplied Wom-ack with cocaine, which Womack then sold to others.
+The jury also heard from witnesses regarding their cocaine purchases from Womack and their knowledge of Womack’s other drug deals.

-The jury convicted Womack of both conspiracy to possess with intent to distribute and distribution of cocaine, finding by special verdict that the amount of cocaine was in excess of five kilograms.
-The district court sentenced Womack to 151 months' imprisonment.
+The jury convicted Womack of conspiracy to distribute cocaine, finding by special verdict that the amount of cocaine was in excess of five kilograms.
+The district court sentenced Womack to 151 months’ imprisonment.

 *794 Womack appeals both his conviction and sentence, raising three issues.
 First, he challenges the sufficiency of the evidence, arguing that the evidence did not show a single conspiracy, as alleged in the indictment.
-Second, he argues that the district court abused its discretion in denying his motion for a new trial on the ground that the government's star witness, Joe Sharp, committed perjury.
-Third, Womack contends that the district court erred in imposing a sentence adding a firearm enhancement and finding that the amount of cocaine attributable to Womack was in excess of five kilograms.
+Second, he argues that the district court abused its discretion in denying his motion for a new trial on the ground that the government’s star witness, Joe Sharp, committed perjury.
+Third, Womack contends that the district court erred in imposing a sentence adding a firearm enhancement and finding that the amount of cоcaine attributable to Womack was in excess of five kilograms.
 We affirm.

 I. Conspiracy Variance

-Because Womack failed to ask for a jury instruction on multiple conspiracies or otherwise bring this challenge to the attention of the district court, we review that portion of Womack's conspiracy variance claim for plain error only.
-See United States v.
-Briscoe, 896 F.2d 1476, 1513 (7th Cir.1990) (applying plain error standard of review because defendants failed to propose multiple conspiracy jury instruction).
-To establish plain error, Womack must prove (1) that an error occurred; (2) that the error was plain; and (3) that the error affected his substantial rights.
-See Johnson v.
-United States, 520 U.S. 461, 117 S. Ct.
-1544, 137 L. Ed.
-2d 718 (1997).
+Because Womack failed to ask for a jury instruction on multiple conspiracies or otherwise bring this challenge to the attention of the district court, we review that portion of Womack’s conspiracy variance claim for plain error only.

-At trial, the government had the burden of proving the existence of a single conspiracy to distribute cocaine and that Womack knowingly became a member of the conspiracy with the intention to further the conspiracy.
+At trial, the government had the burden of proving the existence of a. single conspiracy to distribute cocaine and that Womack knowingly became a member of the conspiracy with the intention to further the conspiracy.

 The testimony established that Turner, a co-leader with Carl Parker of the cocaine-distribution ring, supplied Womack and Kareem Hamilton with multiple kilograms of cocaine, which Womack *795 and Hamilton then sold to others.
-Joe Sharp, who pleaded guilty to conspiring with Womack and others, testified that he acted as the courier, delivering cocaine concealed in dog food bags on at least ten occasions from Turner to Womack between May 2004 and January 2005.
+Joe Sharp, who pleaded guilty to conspiring with Wоmack and others, testified that he acted as the courier, delivering cocaine concealed in dog food bags on at least ten occasions from Turner to Womack between May 2004 and January 2005.
 He further testified that he delivered kilogram-quantities to Womack.
 Sharp received $50 from Womack for each delivery.
-Sharp also testified that, at Turner's direction, he delivered two kilograms of cocaine from Womack to Hamilton.
-Consistent with Sharp's testimony, Hamilton testified that this delivery occurred around Christmas of 2004.
+Sharp also testified that, at Turner’s direction, he delivered two kilograms of cocaine from Womack to Hamilton.
+Consistent with Sharp’s testimony, Hamilton testified that this delivery occurred around Christmas of 2004.
 Sharp also identified the speakers in various taped telephone conversations.
 In one conversation, Turner directed Womack on how to package the cocaine and then told Sharp to pick the cocaine up from Womack and deliver it to Hamilton.
-In a different conversation between Womack and Turner, Sharp's voice can be heard informing Womack that he, Womack, did not have to report to Turner and that he, Sharp, would contact Turner to report that he had picked up the packages for delivery.
+In a different conversation between Womack and Turner, Sharp’s voice can be heard informing Womack that he, Womack, did not have to report to Turner and that he, Sharp, would contact Turner to report that he had picked up the packages for delivery.
 According to Sharp, it was standard procedure for him to call Turner to let him know that the cocaine had been picked up or delivered.

-Anthony Watts, who pleaded guilty to conspiring with Womack and others, testified that he purchased four and a half ounces of cocaine from Womack in the summer of 2003.
+Anthony Watts, who pleaded guilty to conspiring with Womack and others, testified that he purсhased four and a half ounces of cocaine from Womack in the summer of 2003.
 The cocaine that he had purchased was in chunks, indicating that it had been broken directly from a kilogram of cocaine, and was supplied to Womack by Turner.
 In 2004, Watts paid Womack $25,000 for a kilogram of cocaine.
-Later, Watts tried to buy another kilogram of cocaine from Womack but was unsuccessful; Womack could not reach Turner to get the cocaine.
+Later, Watts tried to buy anоther kilogram of cocaine from Womack but was unsuccessful; Womack could not reach Turner to get the cocaine.

-Andre Denton also testified that Womack had told him that Turner was his source for cocaine.
-Corey Neal testified that Joe Sharp was a "runner" for Turner and that Sharp would often show up at Womack's home with a sack in his hand and then leave.
+Andre Denton also testified that Wom-ack had told him that Turner was his source for cocaine.
+Corey Neal testified that Joe Sharp was a “runner” for Turner and that Sharp would often show up at Womack’s hоme with a sack in his hand and then leave.
 Taken together, this testimony established the existence of a conspiracy among Turner, Womack, Hamilton, Sharp, and Watts to possess with intent to distribute cocaine in excess of five kilograms.

 *796 II.
 Motion for a New Trial